-Please take a moment and rate the class you attended by completing the form below.
+Class: Date(s): Location: Instructor(s): . , , Instructions: Please take a moment and rate the class you atte ended by completing th ne form below.
 The highest possible rating for each category is 10 and the lowest is 1.
-We would also like to encourage you to give a brief explanation or comment for your response in the space provided.
-If you need more room please use the space provided on the back page of this form.

-1. Organization of Class/Subject
+We wou your response in the space provided.
+If you need I more room please us e the space provided on the back page of this form.
+1. Organization of Class/Subject Greeting?

-Greeting?
 Review of previous lesson?
-Well plan ned

-presentation?
+Well plant nod presentation?
 Stated Objective?
-Summary?

-2. Instructor Knowledge
+Summary? nea 2.
+Instructor Knowledge Adequately prepared?

-Adequately prepared?
 Knew topic matter?
-Followed d the

-lesson plan?
+Followed lesson plan?
 Met Purpose/Objectives of the class s?

-3. Teaching Techniques

-Application of teaching methodologies?
-Variety of Visual
+3. Teaching Techniques Application of teaching methodologies?
+Variety of Visual aids?

-aids?
 Eye Contact?
 Handout materials?
-1

-4. Classroom Management
+4. Classroom Management maint?
 Stayed on task?
-Kept classroom discussions to the

-Instructor was fair and friendly, yet in control?
-Man naged
+Kept classroom discussions to the • Instructor was fair and friendly, yet in control?
+Man time? lageu 5.
+Ability to Motivate Enthusiastic?

-time?

-5. Ability to Motivate

-Enthusiastic?
 Appropriate use of humor?
-Maintain ed

-interest of the students?
-Kept students invol lved?
+Maintain interest of the students?
+Kept students invol 6.
+Speech , , , , , , , , , , , , , , , , , , , Spoke clearly and distinctly?

-6. Speech

-Spoke clearly and distinctly?
 Inflection?
 Projection?
 Grammar?
 Communicates well?

-7. Professionalism

-Demeanor or Conduct?
+7. Professionalism Demeanor or Conduct?
 Appearance?
-Classroom

-presence?
+Classroom presence?
 Body language?
 Posture?

-8. Classroom Participation

-Student's participation was encouraged?
-Response

-Questions?
-Perceptive and supportive of students r needs

-and ideas?
-1

-9. Lessons Taught on Appropriate Level

-Was the lesson over the heads of the students?
-Did d the

-lesson insult the intelligence of the students?

-10. Overall Comments or Concerns

-Did students grasp the material?
-Can you apply the
+8. Classroom Participation Student's participation was encouraged?
+Response Questions?
+Perceptive and supportive of students r needs and ideas?
+9. Lessons Taught on Appropriate Level d the Was the lesson over the heads of the students?
+Did lesson insult the intelligence of the students? i ine 10.
+Overall Comments or Concerns Did students grasp the material?
+Can you apply the Knowledge/skills taught?

-Knowledge/skills taught?
 Suggestions to improve?

-11. Comments or suggestions to improve t this cou rse.
-Please use the back page of this form for additional comments.
+11. Comments or suggestions to improve to this course.
+Please u se the back page of this form for additional comments. ,

+ACADEMY EVALUATION

-ACADEMY EVALUATION Recommended by the Curriculum SME
+Recommended by the Curriculum SME Committee

-Committee